Why I publish books to help carers of fussy eaters...

 TWO IMPORTANT QUESTIONS FOR PARENTS OF PICKY EATERS who are struggling to get their child to consume a healthy range of different foods.

 1. If there was a realistic, EASY way to help your child go from being super selective and fussy about food to happily eating a wide range of nutritious foods WITHOUT you having to coerce, cajole, or spend hours creating Pinterest-worthy works of food art – would you want to know more?

-2. What’s the difference between children and teens who can come to the table, try new things, consume a healthy range of nutritional foods and still maintain their sense of control and confidence around food and ones who freak out, are stubbornly set in their ways and just keep reverting to right back where you started, no matter what you try?
+2. What’s the difference between children and teens who can come to the table, try new things, consume a healthy range of nutritional foods and still maintain their sense of control and confidence around food.
+And ones who freak out, are stubbornly set in their ways and just keep reverting to right back where you started, no matter what you try?

-“How come other kids happily get up and eat what they’re served and my child runs past the dinner table, furtively looking to see what’s on there, before running off and refusing to come sit with the family?
+“How come other children happily get up and eat what they’re served and my child runs past the dinner table, furtively looking to see what’s on there, before running off and refusing to come sit with the family?
 Again!”

 Ever had those thoughts?

 It’s every parent’s nightmare, watching your child struggle with smells, seeing how squirmy and upset it makes them to have to even look at things they don’t like, which seems to be literally everything, and having that nagging constant worry in the back of your mind – are they getting enough calcium to grow?

 What if they never eat protein?